OpenINF/openinf.github.io/collections/_docs/handbook/style/colons.md

 picked-up is immediately after the classification portion of a commit message title.

-Rather than using an ordinary colon from ANSI letters, we use the Japanese colon as it is both less size (in memory) and can accomplish the task of both a colon character and the subsequent space all at once.
+Rather than using an ordinary colon from the ANSI or Unicode character sets, we use the Japanese colon as it is both less size (in memory) and can accomplish the task of both a colon character and the subsequent space all at once.